awslabs/sockeye/README.md

 * Vu, Thuy, Alessandro Moschitti.
 "Machine Translation Customization via Automatic Training Data Selection from the Web". arXiv preprint arXiv:2102.1024 (2021)
 * Xu, Weijia, Marine Carpuat.
 "EDITOR: An Edit-Based Transformer with Repositioning for Neural Machine Translation with Soft Lexical Constraints."
 Transactions of the Association for Computation Linguistics 9 (2021)
 * Müller, Mathias, Rico Sennrich.
 "Understanding the Properties of Minimum Bayes Risk Decoding in Neural Machine Translation".
 Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers) (2021)
+* Popović, Maja, Alberto Poncelas.
+"On Machine Translation of User Reviews."
+Proceedings of RANLP (2021)
+* Popović, Maja.
+"On nature and causes of observed MT errors."
+Proceedings of the 18th MT Summit (Volume 1: Research Track) (2021)
+* Jain, Nishtha, Maja Popović, Declan Groves, Eva Vanmassenhove.
+"Generating Gender Augmented Data for NLP."
+Proceedings of the 3rd Workshop on Gender Bias in Natural Language Processing (2021)
+* Vilar, David, Marcello Federico.
+"A Statistical Extension of Byte-Pair Encoding."
+Proceedings of IWSLT (2021)

 ### 2020